tiganov/phasar/README.md

 Done!

 ### Compile Phasar
+First, if you would like to enable Swift analysis, you must set the environment variable for PHASAR to your `/phasar` directory.
+The Swift JSON file for defining sources and sinks can be found in `config/`.

 Navigate into the Phasar directory.
 The following commands will do the job and compile the Phasar framework:

 ```